WQD logo colored

 • cities with more than 1 000 000 inhabitants.

-There will be prizes for each continent: Africa, Asia, Europe, North & Central America and Caribbean, Oceania, and South America.
+There will be prizes for each continent: Africa, Asia, Europe, North & Central America, Oceania, and South America.

 The winners of the continental Quantum Cities Prize, in all 3 categories, will then compete for the World Quantum City Prize, to be awarded at the Closing Ceremony of the International Year of Quantum Science and Technology.

-What is the difference between the Quantum Cities initiative and the Quantum City Prize?
+In particular, the difference between the Quantum Cities initiative and the Quantum City Prize is the following:

 To become a Quantum City, at least one event dedicated to promoting awareness or the understanding of quantum science and technology should be organised in that city.
 These are events that typically have a fixed venue, and the participants need to decide to go there.